The following diagram shows the Cloud Run resource model for services:

 Requests are automatically routed as soon as possible to the latest healthy service revision.

-Each revision receiving requests is automatically scaled to the number of container instances needed to handle all these requests.
-Note that a container instance can receive many requests at the same time.
-With the concurrency setting, you can set the maximum number of requests that can be sent in parallel to a given container instance.
+Each revision receiving requests is automatically scaled to the number of instances needed to handle all these requests.
+Note that the ingress container within an instance can receive many requests at the same time.
+With the concurrency setting, you can set the maximum number of requests that can be sent in parallel to a given instance.